Snow-Gremlin/PetiteParser/README.md

-# PetiteParserCSharp
+# Petite Parser C\#

-Petite Parser is an CLR(1) parsing tool written in C# which can be configured to read different languages and structures.
+Petite Parser is an [CLR](https://en.wikipedia.org/wiki/Canonical_LR_parser) parsing tool written in C# which can be configured to read different languages and structures.

 This can be used to read complex data files, interpret scripts, or even translate a file into another (basic compile).